donnywarren/js-dom-intro/readme.md

 > What is the most annoying thing about websites?

-> What is HTML / a Document (in terms of the web) and how to we represent it?
+> What is HTML / a Document (in terms of the web) and how do we represent it?

 ## Introducing the DOM (10 minutes)